nologic/blog/_posts/2017-05-09-tm06-vulnerabilities.md

 0x3e5126d0 in ?? ()
 ```

 The crash is occurring because the location we send the Program Counter to does not contain any valid instructions.
-After a non-exhaustive attempts at exploitation we found that the partial ASLR deployed on the device was enough to swart this particular vulnerability.
-There are two constraints to that we have to deal with:
+After non-exhaustive attempts at exploitation we found that the partial ASLR deployed on the device was enough to swart our attempts at exploiting this particular vulnerability.
+There are two constraints that we have to deal with:

 1. Due to use of `sprintf`, we cannot have NULLs in the buffer.
 Not an uncommon constraint.
 1. Due to the use of the format string `"</%s>"`, the last character of the buffer must be a _greater than_ sign.